retry51776/notes/psychlogy/psychology.md

 >
 > > Each cortex lob are registers; Association Areas is CPU`more like FPGA`; some cortex also acts as storage;

-> First: we observe other's behavior`action`, copy cat their behavior`like cheating in exam`;
->
-> Second: result will trigger our feedback system`by neurotransmitters trigger emotions & memory`, then we observe patter & adjust our conclusion & behavior;

 # Questions:
 - What/How is Brain Process overall architecture?